-Whoomp there it is—your organized, compelling and SEO-friendly blog post, perfectly aligned with your content marketing strategy.
-You brought the written goods, but what about your visuals?
-Integrating visuals (photos, video, infographics) online proves valuable—BuzzSumo found that articles with an image once every 75-100 words received double the social media shares as articles with fewer images.
+Integrating visuals (photos, video, infographics) in your digital content proves valuable—BuzzSumo found that articles with an image once every 75-100 words received double the social media shares as articles with fewer images.

 But where do your visual assets come from?
 Do you know how they can be distributed and attributed?
 Using photos or submitting them to an agency without proper rights is legally risky and can significantly slow down the content creation process.
 If your designer finishes an infographic only to discover that you don’t have the proper rights, she will have to find new photos and start all over. *Facepalm* This wastes time and money.